-In December 2020, Zhejiang Cenntro Machinery Co., Limited ("Zhejiang Machinery") signed a non-cancellable operating lease agreement for approximately 165,800 square feet for its ECV manufacturing facility in Changxing, China.
+In December 2020, we signed a non-cancellable operating lease agreement for approximately 165,800 square feet for its ECV manufacturing facility in Changxing, China.
 The lease period began in April 2021 and ends in March 2024.
 Pursuant to the agreement, we prepaid the first year of our rent obligations in February 2021 and thereafter will be obligated to pay rent in advance semiannually.
 The annual base rent for this facility is \$487,008.

-In February 2021, Cenntro Automotive Corporation ("CAC") signed a non-cancellable operating lease agreement for warehouse and trial production use in Freehold, New Jersey (Willowbrook Road) of approximately 9,750 square feet.
+In February 2021, we signed a non-cancellable operating lease agreement for warehouse and trial production use in Freehold, New Jersey (Willowbrook Road) of approximately 9,750 square feet.
 The lease period began in February 2021 and ends in February 2022.
 The annual base rent for this facility is \$119,925.
 We currently lease the Willowbrook facility on a month-to-month basis at the same annual base rent.

-In June 2021, Hangzhou Ronda Tech Co., Limited ("Ronda") signed two non-cancellable operating lease agreements for approximately 11,700 square feet and 3,767 square feet, respectively, of two floors of an office building in Hangzhou, China.
+In June 2021, we signed two non-cancellable operating lease agreements for approximately 11,700 square feet and 3,767 square feet, respectively, of two floors of an office building in Hangzhou, China.
 The lease period for each lease agreement began in June 2021 and ends in May 2023.
 Pursuant to each agreement, we paid the first six months of our rent obligations in June 2021 and thereafter will be obligated to make rental payments in advance semi-annually.
 The total annual base rent under these two lease agreements is \$170,617 for the term ending May 2022 and \$186,866 for the term ending May 2023.